SUDO-USER-NOT-FOUND/sonarqube/README.md

     ```

 2. **Build and Run the Docker Containers on Linux:**
-    - Make sure to give permissions, execute the bash file for linux
+    - Make sure to give permissions, execute the bash file for Linux
     ```bash
     chmod +x import.sh
     ./import.sh
     ```

-2. **Build and Run the Docker Containers:**
+2. **Build and Run the Docker Containers on Windows:**
     - Make sure to give permissions, execute the bash file for Windows
     ```powershell
     Set-ExecutionPolicy RemoteSigned  # Run as Administrator if necessary